 There are four brightness levels (normal, bright, brighter, and dark) which allow you to manually alter the brightness of a photo much like an exposure compensation dial.
-I recommend using the dark mode in bright outdoor settings to achieve a better toned result.
+I recommend using dark mode in bright outdoor settings to achieve a better-toned result.

 Ease of Use

 Like most cameras in the Instax range, using the Instax Mini 90 couldn’t be easier to use.